philzook58/philzook58.github.io/_posts/2025-12-22-asymmetric_complete.md

 - <https://people.mpi-inf.mpg.de/alumni/ag2/2011/hg/index/index7.html> Look at part 2

 nelson Oppen for inequalities. if we have an inequality union find, can we glue theories together with a common `<=` in addition to a a common `<`?
 Maybe.

+For refinement e-matching, you probably need to enumerate everything above or below an eid, so the faster find_le maybe isn't as useful?

 Assymmetric completion looks to me like a good engine for subtyping.